SoloPHP/Application/README.md

 - `ContainerExceptionInterface` - Error retrieving service from container
 - `NotFoundExceptionInterface` - Service not found in container
-- `InvalidArgumentException` - Invalid route handler
+- `InvalidArgumentException` - Invalid route handler or middleware

 ## License